penzulo/pointerpups/README.md

 ```bash
 ./bin/bitwise
 ```
-Or, in the future, launch the upcoming PointerPups TUI to explore them all interactively.
+Or, in the future, launch the upcoming ClingClang TUI to explore them all interactively.

 ## Testing